|

 84 D. AK97 C. AK764.

-In this sequence, 2NT by the opener after 2C shows about 18
+In this sequence, 2NT by the opener after the 2C response

-HCP.
-When responder has limited his hand with a single
+shows 17-18 HCP.
+When responder limits a hand with a

-raise and opener bids again, opener is trying for game with
+single raise and opener bids again, opener is trying for game

 |